 2. Consider getting an annual policy

 An annual policy can be cheaper if you are going on more than one trip in a year.
 An annual policy is also especially helpful if you are likely to forget to insure each time you go travelling.
 Your annual policy will cover any trips in the UK as well as those abroad.

 3. Family cover

 If you're buying an annual policy it might also be worth getting a family policy.
-Ensuring your family is covered under one policy means you can all be protected at a cheaper cost.
+Insuring your family under one policy means you may all be protected at a cheaper cost.
 Be sure to check in any T&C's that you are all covered if you travel separately, such as children on a school trip.

 4. Buy comprehensive cover

 Make sure you are covered for every eventuality: